-GS108T and GS110TP software supports the Simple Network Time Protocol (SNTP).
+switch software supports the Simple Network Time Protocol (SNTP).
 You can also set the system time manually

 SNTP assures accurate network device clock time synchronization up to the millisecond.
-Time synchronization is performed by a network SNTP server.
-GS108T and GS110TP software operates only as an SNTP client and cannot provide time services to other systems.
+Time synchronization is performed by a network SNTP server, switch software operates only as an SNTP client and cannot provide time services to other systems.